A new voice for a bright future.

 We are convinced that renewable energies will be at the center of this transition to a low-carbon world.

-However, they will another energy source to form a clean energy mix, without fossil fuels (gas, oil, coal).
+However, they will need another energy source to form a clean energy mix, without fossil fuels (gas, oil, coal).

 One energy can fulfill this role: nuclear power.